-Let’s focus today on the three PRINCIPAL that are totally preventable or manageable dental diseases and next week, we will discuss other dental conditions that require treatment and may not be as predictable or preventable.
+Let’s focus today on the three PRINCIPAL that are preventable or manageable dental diseases and next week, we will discuss other dental conditions that require treatment and may not be as predictable or preventable.

 Of three dental diseases most common to man, two are a result of infection and one is caused by parafunction.
 The first two are obviously very well known:

 Dental decay (caries) and Gum disease (gingivitis and periodontitis).
 These two conditions constitute almost all the reasons for treatment provided by most dentists to patients, both currently and historically.